 Security and Confidentiality on our website: All online transactions and contributions on this site occur through a safe, private, and secure system that protects the on-line Donor’s personal information.

-When an individual chooses to become of Donor or a Client of PAC, he or she is consenting to our collection, use and disclosure of his or her Personal Information in accordance with this Privacy Notice.
+When an individual chooses to become an Employee, Volunteer, Donor or a Client of Penny Appeal Canada, he or she is consenting to our collection, use and disclosure of his or her Personal Information in accordance with this Privacy Notice.
 We may seek additional consent where required by law or in situations where we consider further consent to be necessary or appropriate.

-An individual is free to refuse or withdraw his or her consent to the collection, use or disclosure of his or her Personal Information at any time upon reasonable notice in writing to PAC.
-A Client or Donor may decline to give PAC his or her Personal Information but, in some circumstances, this decision may hinder the PAC’s ability to provide services to the Client or process the donation of the Donor.
+An individual is free to refuse or withdraw his or her consent to the collection, use or disclosure of his or her Personal Information at any time upon reasonable notice in writing to Penny Appeal Canada.
+An Employee, Volunteer, Client or Donor may decline to give Penny Appeal Canada his or her Personal Information but, in some circumstances, this decision may hinder the Penny Appeal Canada’s ability to provide services to the Client or process the donation of the Donor.

 7. Limiting Collection, Use, Disclosure, and Retention

-Limitations on Collection and Use: PAC strives to identify the purpose for which it is collecting Personal Information at the time it is collected through oral, electronic, or written means, although in extreme circumstances such as emergency response, it may not be possible to do so immediately.
+Limitations on Collection and Use: Penny Appeal Canada strives to identify the purpose for which it is collecting Personal Information at the time it is collected through oral, electronic, or written means, although in extreme circumstances such as emergency response, it may not be possible to do so immediately.
 Personal Information will be collected, to the extent possible, directly from the individual concerned.
-An individual with questions about how PAC collects Personal Information may contact us for more information at the Privacy Contacts listed in Section 9 of this Privacy Notice.
+An individual with questions about how Penny Appeal Canada collects Personal Information may contact us for more information at the Privacy Contacts listed in Section 9 of this Privacy Notice.

-Disclosure: PAC does not disclose the Personal Information of its Donors or Clients without the Donor or Clients knowledge and consent except when consent is implied.
-In the case of Donors, implied consent includes donors who do not indicate their desire to “opt-out” of further communications or trade with other organizations.
-In certain rare circumstances, PAC may be permitted or obliged to disclose Personal Information without express consent.
+Disclosure: Penny Appeal Canada does not disclose the Personal Information of its Employees, Volunteers, Donors or Clients without the stakeholder’s knowledge and consent.
+In certain rare circumstances, Penny Appeal Canada may be permitted or obliged to disclose Personal Information without express consent.
 These circumstances include but are not limited to:

 - where required by law or by order or requirement of a court, administrative agency or other governmental tribunal;